michal-h21/make4ht/README.md

 ## File matches

-Other type of action which can be specified in the build file are matches  which may be called on the generated files:
+Another type of action which can be specified in the build file is `match`.
+It can be called on the generated files:

     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

-It tests filenames with `Lua` pattern matching and on matched items will execute command or function, specified in the second argument.
-For functions, two arguments are passed, first one is the current filename, the second one table with parameters.
-These parameters are the same as in previous section, except for `filename`, which contains generated output name.
+It tests output file names with `Lua` pattern matching and on matched items will execute a command or a function, specified in the second argument.
+Commands may be specified as strings, the templates will be expanded, `${var_name}` placeholders will be replaced with corresponding variables from the `parameters` table, described in the previous subsection.
+One additional variable is available:
+`filename`.
+It contains the name of the current output file.

+The above example will clean all output `HTML` files using the `tidy` command.

+If function is used instead, it will get two parameters.
+The first one is a current filename, the second one table with parameters.

 ### Filters

-Some default match actions which you can use are in the `filter` module.
-It contains some functions which ares useful for fixing some `tex4ht` bugs or shortcomings.
+Some default `match` actions which can be used are available from  the `make4ht-filter` module.
+It contains some functions which are useful for fixing some `tex4ht` bugs or shortcomings.

 Example: